 Companies with a longer history of using single-use systems are the ones who are more likely to embrace newer technologies as well as to invest in them, but companies who hesitate or are reluctant to invest are those that remain uncertain about how to implement a disposable biomanufacturing system in their network (1).

 There is a move toward smaller, more efficient biomanufacturing facilities, however, compared to 20 years ago.
 The ability to manufacture a comparable amount of biologic product due to process optimization means a smaller facility with single-use equipment can be a preferable solution to a traditional stainless-steel facility.

-“It is far more common today that biopharma manufacturers are building small economical facilities with several 2000-L single-use bioreactors--20 years ago, the companies were building a facility with the same number of 20,000-L stainless steel bioreactors, but because the process intensification has taken a major step, the output is the same,” says Nigel Darby, advisor, GE Healthcare Life Sciences.
+“It is far more common today that biopharma manufacturers are building small economical facilities with several 2000-L single-use bioreactors--20 years ago, the companies were building a facility with the same number of 20,000-L stainless steel bioreactors, but because the process intensification has taken a major step, the output is the same,” says Nigel Darby, advisor, Cytiva.

 Cost and time savings

 To date, has single-use manufacturing technology thus far fulfilled the promise of saving time and cost?
 “With the modern technologies that we have in place, we can build manufacturing capacity a lot quicker than before: it is estimated that single-use manufacturing technologies can help reduce capex [capital expenditure] costs by up to 50% (2) and water and energy use by up to 80% (3) compared to a traditional facility,” Galliher says.

 “The saved time allows the biopharma companies to build their capacity at a later stage in the clinical cycle, where there is more certainty that a therapeutic will reach the market.
 The capacity can be expanded in steps if the demand increases,” he adds.
 “The single-use technologies have also [had] a key role in process intensification--the financial benefits are great when the output is maximized from a smallest possible facility.”